 Partnering with Soldier On, this year’s ride will continue to raise funds and awareness to support those who have served our nation.

 What We Have Achieved

 * Total fundraising figure includes cash donations, corporate pledges, in-kind contributions and funds raised by pollie pedal riders

-Pollie Pedal was established in 1998 and for 21 years has given Members of Parliament a chance to connect with people outside of capital cities and off the beaten track whilst raising funds for a number of good causes.
+Pollie Pedal was established in 1998 and for 23 years has given Members of Parliament a chance to connect with people outside of capital cities and off the beaten track whilst raising funds for a number of great causes.

-Over this time, Pollie Pedal has ridden nearly 20,000 kilometres and raised nearly $6 million for organisations such as the Royal Flying Doctor Service, Ronald McDonald House, Youth Insearch, the Paralympic Games and most recently Carers Australia.
+Over this time, Pollie Pedal has ridden more than 20,000 kilometres and raised nearly $6 million for organisations such as the Royal Flying Doctor Service, Ronald McDonald House, Youth Insearch, the Paralympic Games, Carers Australia and most recently Soldier On.

-In 2018, Pollie Pedal will continue its partnership with Soldier On who was the ride's national charity beneficiary last year.
+In 2020, Pollie Pedal will continue its partnership with Soldier On.

 Nearly every town in the country has an RSL or a cenotaph.
 Over the course of eight days, the ride will pass through communities with an active defence presence to raise awareness of the work that Soldier On does.

-Service Personnel will also ride, making it a good opportunity for them to share their experiences – during and since their service – with fellow riders and members of the community at large.
+Veterans and Defence Personnel will also ride, making it a good opportunity for them to share their experiences – during and since their service – with fellow riders and members of the communities they ride through.